juliusikkala/slang-simple-vulkan/README.md

-Simple Vulkan example in Slang
+Simple Vulkan sample in Slang
 ==============================

-# TODO REPLACE slang-cpu-utils REMOTE WITH https version!!!!

 This repo uses submodules, so clone with `--recursive`.

-This example program is fully written in Slang.
+This sample program is fully written in Slang.
 This means that in addition to the shaders, the CPU code is also in Slang.
 The demo loads a compute shader and displays a simple animation.